 - Anna Laven, Royal Tropical Institute (KIT) Amsterdam

-All presentations delivered in Brussels are available on the news event page.
-To download the presentations for each of the four study visits, please check out each Partner Region page in the menu at the top of the page.
+To download the presentations for each of the four study visits, please refer to each Partner Region page in the menu at the top of the page.